Justin Vaïsse: Career

 In March 2013, Vaïsse was chosen by Laurent Fabius, the French minister of foreign affairs, to helm the ministry's Policy Planning center (Centre d'analyse, de prévision et de stratégie, CAPS).
 The CAPS in an internal think tank, similar to the American Policy Planning Staff in that it provides independent policy analysis and strategic advice, with a specific focus on anticipation.
 As director of policy planning, Vaïsse became an expert on all major foreign policy topics, advised the minister on his strategic decisions, provided background analysis and forecasts on international affairs, managed a network of policy planners, and supervised a team of high-level strategic analysts.

-His biography of former national security adviser Zbigniew Brzezinksi was published in France in 2016 and in the US in 2018 under the title Zbigniew Brzezinski – America's Grand Strategist (Harvard University Press) to critical acclaim.
-Translations in Chinese and Polish are due to published in 2020.
+His biography of former national security adviser Zbigniew Brzezinksi was published in France in 2016 and in the US in 2018 under the title Zbigniew Brzezinski – America's Grand Strategist (Harvard University Press) to critical acclaim, with translations in Chinese and Polish.

 In 2017, President Emmanuel Macron tasked Vaïsse with outlining the contours of an annual event that would respond to the growing woes of multilateralism by convening all actors of global governance once a year around major initiatives and concrete projects.
 The Paris Peace Forum was born the following year and its first edition coincided with the centenary of the armistice of World War I on 11 November 2018.
 It convened 65 Heads of State and government, 10 heads of international organization, and about 6,000 participants from civil society NGOs, the corporate world, trade unions, foundations, and think tanks.